 - Swagger Core: Java-related libraries for creating, consuming, and working with OpenAPI definitions

-- Swagger Inspector (free): API Inspection tool that lets you generate OpenAPI definitions from existing API
+- Swagger Inspector (free): API testing tool that lets you validate your APIs & generate OpenAPI definitions from an existing API

 - SwaggerHub (free and commercial): API design and documentation, built for teams working with OpenAPI.

 Since the Swagger tools were developed by the team involved in the creation of the original Swagger Specification, the tools are often still viewed as being synonymous with the spec.
 But the Swagger tools are not the only tools that are available for implementing the OpenAPI Specification.
 There are a wide variety of API design, documentation, testing, management, and monitoring solutions that support version 2.0 of the specification, and are actively working on adding 3.0 support.

 You can find the full list of tools that offer support for the latest version of the OpenAPI specification on GitHub.

 Why haven’t the Swagger tools changed their name to OpenAPI?